 Opioid withdrawal also puts your body under a considerable amount of strain.
 Otherwise, healthy adults can usually get through it without serious complications, but people that might be vulnerable to that level of strain might be vulnerable to withdrawal.
 Withdrawal can elevate your heart rate and blood pressure temporarily, which can be potentially dangerous for people with hypertension, heart disease, and other heart-related conditions.

 Medical detox or detox in a hospital setting are the safest ways to get through opioid withdrawal.
 In 24-hour medical detox, you’ll be able to go through withdrawal with the help of medical professionals.
 Your safety will be a top priority, but your uncomfortable symptoms may also be eased as much as possible.

-In medical detox, your withdrawal symptoms can be treated with medications, and your condition will be monitored at all times to avoid dangerous complications.
 In some cases, you may not need medications, but if you do, medical professionals will be available to treat your symptoms.
 Detox typically lasts for a week to ten days before you are able to move on to the next level of care.